 Firstly, even if you only have one or two listening positions, you MUST use all positions when calibrating.
 Otherwise you’re not giving the algorithm enough data to do the calibration and you’re doing the equivalent of simply rolling a dice.

-Secondly, I’ll say this out flat: the mic pattern within the receiver user guides is absolute rubbish.
+Secondly, I’ll say this out flat: the mic pattern within the receiver user guides is not ideal.
 There is no other way to say this.
 Apologies to Sound United and Audyssey but it’s a large part of the problem.
-It may work for some mythical “perfect room” scenario but by all means, Audyssey, please include the exact room, materials, etc so we can build it while we’re at it. 😉
+It may work for some mythical “perfect room” scenario but it is not great for the rest.

 There are two competing aims when building the correct mic pattern for your use: